 In this 2019 Spring edition of Advocate!
 Beyond the Shelter Doors e-newsletter, you will find: a warm welcome to new staff, congratulations to our Board Treasurer Wendy Schlater, Spring Awareness Months resources coming up, an update on extended operating hours from the StrongHearts Native Helpline, guest post from Cindy Martin of the NIWRC Speaker’s Bureau, highlights from NCAI Violence Against Women Task Force Meeting, and posts on the MMIW Database moving to Sovereign Bodies Institute and part 1 of the Pixel Project inspirational interview with NIWRC’s Caroline LaPorte.

 In the Featured Art section, we share the “Warrior Women” documentary, streaming now on PBS World channel, by filmmakers Christina King (Seminole) and Elizabeth Castle.
 “Warrior Women” is the story of mothers and daughters fighting for indigenous rights in the American Indian Movement of the 1970s.
 The film unveils not only a female perspective of history, but also examines the impact political struggles have on the children who bear witness.
 The Featured Art section is where we share art forms as a means of social change, including new documentaries or films, art exhibits and positive/uplifting projects connecting to preventing and healing from domestic or family violence.
 Suggestions welcome.

-We would like to thank each advocate, each mother, each sister, each aunt, each daughter, each grandmother, each man, and each child for their continued support of the movement to end domestic violence and for making NIWRC the valuable organization it is today.
+We would like to thank each advocate, each mother, each sister, each aunt, each daughter, each grandmother, and all the men who continue to support the movement to end domestic violence and for making NIWRC the valuable organization it is today.

 Lucy Rain Simpson